RogueOrca/Matrix-rain-py/README.md

 ## How to use it

 To use this extension, you need to have **Python** and **curses** installed on your system.
-You can install curses by running `pip install windows-curses` on Windows or `pip install curses` on Linux or Mac.
+You can install curses by running `pip install windows-curses` on Windows or `pip install curses` on Linux or Mac and a python environment, anaconda has the couple other dependencies.

 Then, you need to open a new terminal in vscode and run the following command: